Isoperimetric Inequality on Manifolds with Quadratically Decaying Curvature: Manifolds with (QD) curvature

 \subsection{A non-doubling example: proof of Theorem~\ref{thm_ISO_manifoldswithends}}

 The main purpose of this section is to verify an isoperimetric inequality (in the form \eqref{GISO}) on a class of non-doubling manifolds.
-We use classical method introduced in \cite[Theorem 9.1]{BCLS} (also see \cite{Coulhon-Saloff} for a prototype).
-That is we aim to establish a weak type estimate in the form
+We modify the classical method introduced in \cite[Theorem~9.1]{BCLS} (see also \cite{Coulhon-Saloff} for a prototype).
+Specifically, we aim to establish a weak-type estimate of the form